Bhopal

 Road cleaning for VVIPs

-The whole city was closed in the protest against the bomb blast
+The whole city was closed in the protest of the bomb blast

-The whole city was closed in the protest against the bomb blast
+The whole city was closed in the protest of the bomb blast

 Ayodhya court decision